Let’s Talk about Money

 Am I Making What I’m Worth?

 The age old question: Are you making the salary you should be?
 Or is your employer taking you for granted?
 Often, it isn’t the employer that takes your salary for granted, it’s you.
 If you don’t negotiate, and show the reasons why that is the case, how can you expect an employer to do it?
 For women and people of color, there is always the stress of the constant news feed that says that they are statistically paid less than their white male counterparts.
-With that pay gap around 20%, it helps to take in the most current statistics in your local region to see how you fare against others.
-The 2018 wage ranges for Iowa are listed in the table below.
+With that pay gap around 18%, it helps to take in the most current statistics in your local region to see how you fare against others.
+The latest data for wage ranges for Iowa are listed in the table below.

 Do I Know What I Want to Make?